karl-hajjar/InstaDeep-internship-Deep-RL/README.md

 # InstaDeep-internship-Deep-RL
 This repository contains the report of the internship I did within the AI research team at InstaDeep in London.
+During my internship, we developed methods for solving single-player games using self-play reinforcement learning with neural networks and Monte Carlo tree search.
+We applied our method on combinatorial optimization problems, namely the bin packing and glass cutting problems.
+We also published on arXiv a paper describing our research : https://arxiv.org/pdf/1807.01672.pdf.